Destinations Greece The Cyclades Mykonos

 The prettiest small town in the Cyclades · the dinner base · walkable to everything

-Stay here if you came to walk and eat, not to lie by a pool.
-The whitewashed lanes were designed to confuse 17th-century pirates and they still work on you — that’s the charm, not a flaw.
-Little Venice takes the sea against the basement walls; the Kato Mili windmills sit above it.
+Stay here if you came to walk and eat rather than lie by a pool.
+The whitewashed lanes were laid out to confuse 17th-century pirates and they still work on you, which is the charm, not the flaw.
+Little Venice takes the sea against its basement walls; the Kato Mili windmills sit above it.
 Stay: Belvedere (Matsuhisa is on-site), Semeli, Mykonos Theoxenia.
-Eat at Sea Satin under the windmills, drink at Caprice in Little Venice, climb to 180° Sunset Bar when you want the town below you.
+Eat at Sea Satin under the windmills, drink at Caprice in Little Venice, and climb to 180° Sunset Bar when you want the town below you.

 Walk everywhereKato Mili windmillsDinner base